Symplicity/antidote/README.md

 ### Developing the site

-## Setting up your development box
+## Setting Up Your Development Box
-1. Run ./setup_dev_box.sh
+1. cp .env.example .env - and change values as needed
-2. Once complete - navigate to 192.168.10.10 in your browser
+2. Run ./dev-setup.sh

 ### Deploying the site